knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Add the value to the collection.
+Adds the value to the collection.

 **Returns**: <code>Real</code> - The collection index of the added value.